Inside the Life, Death and Continuing Legacy of Whitney Houston

 So one might think there's simply nothing more to say about one of the greatest pop stars that ever lived.

 Enter Whitney.
-The documentary, painstakingly assembled with the help of Houston's relatives and closest companions, reveals even more agonizing truths about the seven-time Grammy winner's life.
-As a child, her half-brother Gary Garland-Houston and assistant Mary Jones allege in the film (out July 6), Whitney was sexually molested by her cousin, singer Dee Dee Warick, sister of music legend Dionne Warwick.
+The documentary, painstakingly assembled with the help of Houston's relatives and closest companions, revealed even more agonizing truths about the seven-time Grammy winner's life.
+As a child, her half-brother Gary Garland-Houston and assistant Mary Jones allege in the film, Whitney was sexually molested by her cousin, singer Dee Dee Warick, sister of music legend Dionne Warwick.
 The traumatizing incidents, Jones suggests, would lead Houston to question her sexuality for the rest of her life.
 And though she went on to marry R&B bad boy Brown in 1992, she did, in fact, maintain a romantic relationship with Crawford.

-Jones "decided this was the elephant in the room that nobody wanted to talk about," director Kevin Macdonald explained to IndieWire of the sexual abuse ahead of the film's premiere at the Cannes Film Festival.
+Mom Cissy Houston remains torn on the validity of the accusation, noting in a statement to People, that neither Houston nor Dee Dee are alive to "deny, refute or affirm" the accusations.
+But Jones felt it important to share.
+She "decided this was the elephant in the room that nobody wanted to talk about," director Kevin Macdonald explained to IndieWire of the sexual abuse ahead of the film's premiere at the Cannes Film Festival.
 "And she felt so strongly that this was the thing that was the catalyst of so many things in Whitney's life.
 She wanted to talk about it."

+Michael Ochs Archives/Getty Images

 In a way, so did the pop icon herself.
 The documentary includes footage of Whitney giving an interview back in the early 90s, where she was asked what was the worst thing that could happen to a child, sister-in-law Pat Houston points out to E!
-News, "And she said, ‘Child abuse.'
+News, "And she said, 'Child abuse.'
 And she spoke about it herself.
 So she has narrative in the film and she's talking about certain aspects of her life that she doesn't like."
-While she acknowledges it can be tough to learn some of these long-kept secrets, she adds, "Fans have to understand she has a human story that mirrors all of ours.
+While Pat acknowledges it can be tough to learn some of these long-kept secrets, she adds, "Fans have to understand she has a human story that mirrors all of ours.
 She's just a human that had a phenomenal gift that she shared with the world."

-Michael Ochs Archives/Getty Images

 As backing vocalist Pattie Howard put it, Whitney grew up in "the 'hood" of Newark, N.J.
 But after the 1967 race riots, her family settled in nearby, middle class East Orange.
-The daughter of gospel and pop singer Cissy Houston (she backed up Elvis Presley and Aretha Franklin, who would become Whitney's godmother) and cousin of Dionne Warwick, she had the skills, beauty and pedigree to become a pop star.
+The daughter of gospel and pop singer Cissy (she backed up Elvis Presley and Aretha Franklin, who would become Whitney's godmother) and cousin of Dionne Warwick, she had the skills, beauty and pedigree to become a pop star.

-She cut her teeth singing in the choir at Newark's New Hope Baptist Church, before trying her hand at modeling (she would appear in the pages of Seventeen, Glamour and Cosmopolitan) and working as a backup studio singer for the likes of Chaka Khan and The Neville Brothers.
-Though talent scouts expressed interest, Cissy insisted they would have to wait until the teen graduated from her all-girls Catholic high school.

 Ron Galella, Ltd./WireImage